Overview

 3

-This course introduces the student to health promotion across a variety of wellness domains.
-Learners will gain an understanding of the differences between health education and health promotion and how to apply health promotion principles in various contexts, including schools, the community, and workplace settings.
-Principles for coaching and motivating clients for long term behavior and cognitive change will be taught and applied.
+This course introduces health promotion across a variety of wellness domains.
+You'll explore concepts in population health, conduct health and wellness assessments, and learn how to implement a health promotion activity.
+You'll apply theories and models in behaviour change to real-world contexts, including schools, the community, and workplace settings.
+You'll also examine principles for coaching and motivating clients for long term behavioural change.

 Pre-requisites: